YidiWuCE21/harvold/README.md

 Daphne was chosen because Channels required an ASGI server.

 Most of the frontend is written in vanilla HTML, CSS, and JavaScript.
-React was used for dynamically updating the Pokémon box.
+React was used for the Pokémon box.

 <a name="details"></a>
 ## Implementation Details